sierrasparks/sierrasparks.github.io/_pages/cv.md

 * May 2020-Aug 2020: Electrical Engineering Co-op Student
   * Daxsonics Ultrasound Inc.
   * Description: Designed a multiplexer PCB to automate acoustic measurements from individual ultrasound array elements.
 Created schematics for a high-frequency curvilinear ultrasound array to coincide with the client’s specifications.
-Tested and built array stackups and characterized performance.
+Tested and built array stackups and characterized performance.
 Reviewed and created technical documentation.

 * Sept 2019-Dec 2019: Process Control and Automation Co-op Student
   * Syncrude Canada Ltd.